CarloWood/neovim-true-color-scheme-editor/README.md

 Finally, it is possible to also highlight your projects types, classes, functions, variables etc; provided you use `ctags`.
-Run `gentags` on your tags file to generate the highlighting info for your project (normally you have to do that every time you regenerate your tags file).
+Run `gentags` on your tags file to generate the highlighting info for your project (normally you'd want to do that every time you regenerate your tags file).
 Please read [gentags/README](gentags/README) for further details.

 <img src="/screenshot.png" alt="An example screenshot"/>